nicolasdao/google-cloud-bigquery/README.md

 1. Have a Google Cloud Account.

-2. Have a both a BigQuery DB and a Bucket in the same region.
+2. Have a both a BigQuery DB and a Bucket in the same region (the bucket is only in case you wish to maintain BigQuery schema using data stored a Google Cloud Storage).

 3. Have a Service Account set up with the following 2 roles:
 	- `roles/storage.objectAdmin`
 	- `roles/bigquery.admin`

 4. Get the JSON keys file for that Service Account above